Nuitka/Nuitka/Developer_Manual.rst

 there and named ``<listcomp>``, whereas with Python2 the function is to be considered in-lined.

-This in-inlining in case of Python2 causes difficulties, because it's statements that occur inside an expression, which means a lot of side effects, that may or may not be possible to unroll to outside.
+This in-lining in case of Python2 causes difficulties, because it's statements that occur inside an expression, which means a lot of side effects, that may or may not be possible to unroll to outside.